vitalydolgov/kanji-app/README.md

 There are a couple of shortcuts: In *Learn* window you can press `space` to show back side, and `space` again to mark success, or `x` to mark failure.

+### Settings

+You can change certain learning parameters in Settings window (*Window -> Settings*):
+- Maximum number of additional cards, i.e. not marked for repeating,
+- Ratio between new and learned cards in that amount.

 ## Import, export and editing

 You can import the first portion of cards in Database window (*Window -> Database*) with *Database -> Import*.
 File should have CSV format with two columns separated by semicolon: kanji and integer (0 is *New* and so on).
 It's also possible to export in this format with *Database -> Export*.